aptlin/tfjs-model-starter/demo/README.md

 yarn
 ```

 Launch a development server, and watch files for changes.
-This command will also automatically open
-the demo app in your browser.

 ```sh
 yarn watch